000475355/000475355/README.md

 The system consists of a client-server architecture where the client is responsible for the user interface and the server manages the quiz logic and data.

-Section 6 - User Interface Design
+Section 4 - User Interface Design

-6.1 User Interface Design Overview
+4.1 User Interface Design Overview
 The UI includes a topic selection screen, quiz question display, feedback for answers, and a final score display.

-6.2 User Interface Navigation Flow
+4.2 User Interface Navigation Flow
 The navigation flow includes:

-Topic Selection Screen → Quiz Question Screen → Final Score Screen 6.3 Use Cases / User Function Description
+Topic Selection Screen → Quiz Question Screen → Final Score Screen

+4.3 Use Cases / User Function Description
 Use Case 1: User selects a quiz topic.
 Use Case 2: User answers a series of 10 questions.
 Use Case 3: User receives feedback on each answer.
 Use Case 4: User views the final score.
-Section 7 - Testing
+Section 5 - Testing
-This section covers the strategies and practices for ensuring the quality and reliability of the software through various stages of testing and monitoring.
-It includes end-to-end testing, environment setups (Test, UAT, Prod), and Quality Assurance (QA) processes.
-7.1 Test Plan Creation:
+5.1 Test Plan Creation:
 Components of a Test Plan:

 - Objective: Validate the functionality and performance of the quiz application